Inverted Hammer Candlestick Pattern: Types & Advantages

 When traders are unsure about the next move, inverted hammer hints a bullish reversal could be on the horizon.

-How to Identify Inverted Hammer
+How to Identify Inverted Hammer Candle

 How Do Hammer and Inverted Hammer Candles Work?

-Both the Hammer and Inverted Hammer candlestick patterns are signals of a possible trend reversal, usually forming after a sustained downtrend.
+Both Hammer and Inverted Hammer candlestick patterns are signals of a possible trend reversal, usually forming after a sustained downtrend.
 These patterns help traders identify possible entry points when supported by additional confirmation signals.

-Advantages and Limitations of the Inverted Hammer Pattern
+Advantages and Limitations of Inverted Hammer Pattern

 Now let’s understand Inverted Hammer benefits and challenges.